Wrong Move: Filming

 Filming took place over the Elbe River.

 The film was shot over four weeks, including from a helicopter over the Elbe River.
 Landscape shots in the film were inspired by the 18th-century paintings of German artist Caspar David Friedrich.

 The film marks the debut of Nastassja Kinski, whom Wenders' wife discovered in a disco in Munich.
-She appeared topless in Wrong Move, and was 12 years old at the time of filming.
-Later she played one of the leading roles in Wenders' film Paris, Texas (1984), as well as appearing in his Faraway, So Close (1993).
+She appeared topless in Wrong Move, and was 13 years old at the time of filming.
+She later played one of the leading roles in Wenders' film Paris, Texas (1984), as well as appearing in his film Faraway, So Close (1993).

 Release

 On its international release, the title Falsche Bewegung proved challenging to render in English.
 The literal meaning is "False Movement", but in the United Kingdom it was released as The Wrong Move, while in the United States, it was titled The Wrong Movement.

 In 2016, The Criterion Collection released the film as Wrong Move on DVD and Blu-ray in Region 1.
 It was included with Alice in the Cities and Kings of the Road in the boxset Wim Wenders: The Road Trilogy.

+In June 2026, director Wim Wenders decided to have the non-profit Wim Wenders Foundation, which holds the rights to the film, withdraw it from all current channels of distribution, due to the controversy of Nastassja Kinski appearing in a topless scene while she was 13 at the time of filming.
+This was following Kinski's interview with Süddeutsche Zeitung, in which Kinski said: "That was my first film, he was my first director and he didn't protect me.
+Even though I didn't know much at the age of 13, I knew that that was not OK."
+She said she had spent 15 years unsuccessfully trying to get Wenders to change the film.
+Wenders had previously said that while he would not shoot a scene in the same way today, Wrong Move was also a "product of its age", and editing it retrospectively would "require a broader discussion within the film industry".
+He said he had changed his mind soon after and released the following statement: "As the only person responsible at the time for Wrong Move who is still here, I recognize that Nastassja Kinski should have been better protected back then.
+For that, I apologize to you, Nastassja, unreservedly, no ifs or buts."